ppetrovtv/pine_script_docs/source/Annotation_Functions_Overview.rst

 .. image:: images/Price_levels_hline_1.png

-A number must be the first argument of ‘hline’.
+A number must be the first argument of 'hline'.
 Values of a type series are forbidden.
-It’s possible to create a few horizontal lines with the help of ‘hline’ and fill in the background between them with a translucent light using the function ‘fill’.
+It's possible to create a few horizontal lines with the help of 'hline' and fill in the background between them with a translucent light using the function 'fill'.

-Filling in the background between objects with ‘fill'
+Filling in the background between objects with 'fill'
 -----------------------------------------------------

-The ‘fill’ annotation function lets you color the background between two series, or two horizontal lines (created with hline).
+The 'fill' annotation function lets you color the background between two series, or two horizontal lines (created with hline).
 The following example illustrates how it works: